koljapluemer/map-practice/DOC.md

 * handle panning/zooming

 These are somewhat non-DRY and somewhat overtly AI-generated, but they do their job and anyways they are not so integral to the whole thing.
 You can figure them out.

+### svg-pain-zoom.js

+The complete library, from the GitHub repo of the same name.
+I adapted the source code:
+* zoom in/out buttons are not created, but hook into my existing ones
+* rest button is hidden

+I may integrate this file into `main.js` at some point...or learn how to reference other js files..